aws-samples/serverless-patterns/s3-lambda-bedrock-sam/README.md

    bash create_lambda_layer.sh
    ```

-7. Provide a name for the Lambda layer.
+7. Provide a name for the Lambda layer and the region.
 Such as:
    ```bash
    Enter the name of the Layer: fpdf2_layer
    ```